 Malabar spinach seeds have a notably hard seed coat, and that's a big reason germination feels slow when you skip prep.
 Before sowing, either nick the seed coat lightly with a nail file (scarification) or soak the seeds overnight in lukewarm water.
 Either method helps water get through that tough shell faster.
 Doing both gives you the best results.
 UF/IFAS specifically calls out water soaking as highly recommended, and Wisconsin Extension backs up scarification plus overnight soaking.
 It's a small step that can shave several days off your wait.

 Once you've sown your prepared seeds, keep the soil consistently moist for those first five days especially.
+AVRDC notes that the first five days after sowing or seedling emergence are very moisture-dependent, since seeds can dry out easily blank" rel="noopener noreferrer">keep the soil consistently moist for those first five days.
 Seeds can dry out quickly right after sowing, and that early desiccation is one of the main reasons germination fails entirely.
 You're not watering to flood the soil, just keeping it evenly damp like a wrung-out sponge.

 Seedling growth and your first small harvest